Job outlooks for Managers in health care

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Managers in health care in the Northern region:
+Here are some key facts about managers in health care in the Northern region:

 • Managers in health care mainly work in the following sectors: